opsschool/curriculum/package_management_101.rst

 Installing packages
 -------------------

-You can install a package through through apt, by running:
+You can install a package through apt, by running:

 .. code-block:: console